Cheesy Zucchini Fritters

 4. Scoop out heaping tablespoon-sized portions onto a parchment paper-lined pan.
 Press down to shape the portions into small fritters.

-5. Bake at 400 degrees Fahrenheit for 20-25 minutes, or until the edges begin to slightly brown.
-If you are making zucchini bites, pack tablespoon-sized portions into a mini muffin pan and bake for around 25 minutes.
+5. Bake at 400 degrees Fahrenheit for 18 to 22 minutes, or until the edges begin to slightly brown.
+Let them cool before serving.

 Zucchini fritters served with carrots and tomatoes